hummingbot/hummingbot-site/docs/governance/prp.md

 The initial **Pending** period gives the entire Hummingbot community time to discuss the pull request, review the code submitted, and decide whether the Foundation should undertake the time and effort to review and merge in the proposed changes

-* Proposal submitter may promote discussion of the pull request on Discord **#governance** channels and the Governance Forum
+* Proposal submitter may promote discussion of the pull request on Discord **#governance-chat** channels and the [Governance Forum](https://commonwealth.im/hummingbot-foundation/)
 * The developer that created the pull request will be able to change his pull request as needed
 * Code changes during this period must not change the original intent of the pull request